vmware/terraform-provider-vra/website/docs/r/vra_project.html.markdown

 * `machine_naming_template` - The naming template to be used for resources provisioned in this project.

 * `members` - List of member users associated with the project.

+* `name` - A human-friendly name used as an identifier in APIs that support this option.

 * `operation_timeout` - The timeout that should be used for Blueprint operations and Provisioning tasks.
 The timeout is in seconds.